Sunday, May 25, 2025

 Saturday, May 17, 2025

-My client, a retired physician, always went astray in her search for a good man.
-She was attracted to confident, masterful (and well-dressed) men, feeling implicitly just right to want to be taken care of and protected.
-I, on the other hand, a hard-working male therapist, feel good to be the earner (“money macho”), providing a sense of security for my wife.
+My client, a retired physician, has always gone astray in her search for a good man.
+She is attracted to confident, masterful (and well-dressed) men, feeling implicitly just right to want to be taken care of and protected.
+I, on the other hand, a hard-working male therapist, feel manly and good to be the earner, providing a sense of security for my wife.

 I think it’s valid to ask if these stereotypes (or archetypes**) are fundamentally right or fundamentally wrong.
 Can there actually be something instinctively “looking up” (at a man) in the female genome, something “looking down” in boys’ and men’s?
 What if world history has simply perpetuated certain self-medicating defense mechanisms as prosthetic egos when real self-esteem is lacking?
 “Boys better than girls” no different than "men superior to women" no different than “Whites superior to Blacks,” no different than Jews more “chosen” than you,*** no different than parents better than their children?

-If we look to depth psychology – the terrible place where we are all still three years old, the inner child who crawls wounded from infancy to grave – we’ll find that my client's and women's need to need is half right and that men's script of superiority is all wrong.
+If we look to depth psychology – the terrible place where we are all still three years old, the inner child crawling wounded from infancy to grave – we’ll find that my client's and women's need to need is half right and that men's script of superiority is all wrong.
 How?
-The women have allowed themselves, maybe unconsciously, to feel dependency, the unfinished child’s rightness to have someone to lean on, to collapse upon, to look to for wisdom, the eternal bond to the perfect(-seeming) Mother or Father.
-Where women have erred is in accepting that it is the opposite sex who sits on little pedestals in their DNA.
+The women have allowed themselves, maybe unconsciously, to feel dependency, the unfinished child’s rightness to have someone to lean on, to collapse to, to look to for wisdom, the eternal bond to the perfect(-seeming) Mother or Father.
+Where women have erred is in accepting that it is the opposite sex, rather than the Platonic parent, who stands on a pedestal in their DNA.

-The emotionally ingenious men who can feel and accept this dependency in themselves will be holistically cleared of a poisonous obstruction in their lives, the false structure of godliness.
+The emotionally ingenious men who can feel this dependency in themselves will be holistically cleared of a poisonous obstruction in their lives, the conceit of macho godliness.
 They will be rid of a delusion that slowly breaks their backs, warps their spirit, and cuts short their lives.
 Ayn Rand was right about this: These false Atlases need to shrug.
 She didn’t know that they need to fall into their mother’s arms, in fact or memory or loss.

 - - - - - - - - - - -